Windows Server Backup cannot support volume greater than 2TB

 2. Click on the “Backup” tab, and you can choose what types of backup you need.
 Let’s choose “System Backup” as an example.

 3. For “System Backup”, you do not need to include the items yourself.
-You just need to click “Step 2” to specify a destination location path to store the image backup.
+You just need to click the marked box to specify a destination location path to store the image backup.
 Any locations that is available in File explorer can be set as the destination location.

 4. Click the “Schedule” button to set up a schedule backup followed by full/incremental/differential backups if needed.
 Then click “Start Backup” to get backup started.